RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 haste failed to compile Reactive Banana because of missing PrimOps.
 According to the maintainer of haste, that is a solvable problem and will be fixed in the future.

-In the next article, we will add "blocks" to that can collide with the ball and disappear to have a breakout like game.
+In the next article, we will add "blocks" that can collide with the ball and disappear to have a breakout like game.

 [this]: http://jshaskell.blogspot.de "Original location of this article"
 [last]: http://jshaskell.blogspot.de/2012/07/first-interactive-application.html "Last blog entry"